 This substitutes each data point by the average of the surrounding data points.
-You can choose how many data points to include in the averaging.
-This is also known as "Boxcar Averaging".
+You can choose how many data points to include in the averaging and what algorithm to use, including Savitzky-Golay smoothing.
+The rectangular smoothing is also known as "Boxcar Averaging".